Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: The upper bound on the mixing time for the exclusion process

-We refer to Figure \ref{bubbles} for a graphical representation of $U(t)$ and $D(t)$.
+We refer to Figure~\ref{bubbles} for a graphical representation of $U(t)$ and $D(t)$.
 We denote by $u(t)$ and $d(t)$ the respective cardinals of $U(t)$ and $D(t)$.
 They are the rates at which $A(t)$ increase and decrease respectively.
-The reader can check that and hence that $A(t)$ is a supermartingale.
+The reader can check that